About

 Fractional differential equations generalize ODEs and PDEs to include derivative operators of non-integer order.
 The resulting operators are generally nonlocal and thus pose several challenges to conventional numerical approaches.

-Computational Orthogonal Polynomials
+Orthogonal Polynomials and Spectral Methods

 Orthogonal polynomials can be used to accurately and efficiently approximate functions.